 Design and architecture are dead.
 Pretty variations of the same objects, colours, forms are not enough anymore.
 Our society needs are beyond aesthetics and function.
 We need to shift from ego-centrism to care-centrism.
 Rebels of a new era, we defend a more long-lasting, sustainable, and social-solutions based future.
 We must reuse, reintegrate, retrain, remarket the available resources.
 A universal, simple, and sustainable environment must be created for a healthier and longer life.
 Infrastructures, objects, and services, both virtual and physical, must be designed for the needs and dreams of the next old and new generations.
 The United-Generation Era must start.

-Adalberto Lonardi is an interdisciplinary artist and designer developing strategies for the social needs of tomorrow.
-With a passion for Architecture, a background in Visual Communication, and a devotion to the Social Environment, his fields of interest span across children’s and adults’ education, social integration, and community empowerment.
-After earning a Master’s degree at the Royal College of Art and training as a designer at FABRICA by Benetton, Adalberto has worked for the past ten years in the creative field and founded his interdisciplinary practice AL (Adalberto Lonardi).
+Adalberto Lonardi is a visionary artist and director developing creative strategies for the social needs of tomorrow.
+After earning a Master’s degree at the Royal College of Art and training as a designer at FABRICA, Adalberto has worked for the past ten years in the creative and marketing sectors and founded his interdisciplinary practice AL.

 Supported by KLS

-Katherine Low Settlement is a community centre that has been at the heart of the community in Battersea, South West London, since 1924.
+Katherine Low Settlement is a charity that has been at the heart of the community in Battersea, South West London, since 1924.
 KLS runs a range of community services, campaigns for social change and supports young people, families, older people, women and refugees communities.